-- Walk-in campsites – These places are more rough as they have less facilities.
+- Walk-in campsites – These places are rougher as they have fewer facilities.
 You would have to park your vehicle outside and walk to reach the campgrounds.

 - Group campsites – These accept bigger groups who reserve areas for organized activities.

 - Reserve ahead of time – Camping is a popular activity in Canada so reserve early.
 Go early in May or June or in September to avoid crowds.
 Go to the Manitoba Parks website for more information.
 Find out:

 - Camp regulations (e.g. what you’re allowed to bring or use)